 Access loan

-1=Granted access to 0 =Deny access to credit.
+1=Granted 0=Deny access to

-credit.
+access to credit. credit.

-In the past 1-3 years, I applied for loan
+In the past 1-3 years, I applied

-in bank.
+for a loan from a bank.

-In the past 1-3 years, I applied for loan
+In the past 1-3 years, I applied

-in SACCOS.
+for a loan in SACCOS.

-In the past 1-3 years, I applied for loan
+In the past 1-3 years, I applied

-in MFI.
+for a loan at MFI.

 Others (please specify)

-Appendix II: Questionnaire Kiswahili version
+Appendix II : Questionnaire Kiswahili version DODOSO

-DODOSO